theothernt/AerialViews/README.md

 ## Special note for Fire TV owners

-The app can be installed and configured, like with any other Android TV device, but the ability to set Aerial Dream as the default screensaver has been disabled in the FireOS menus.
+The app can be installed and configured, like with any other Android TV device, but the ability to set Aerial Views as the default screensaver has been disabled in the FireOS menus.

 To get around this, you'll have to install a command-line developer tool, run a command - and that's it.
 I would recommend having a look at [this guide over at Nerds Chalk](https://nerdschalk.com/change-fire-tv-screensaver-apple-tv/) for the exact steps.

 Just note that the command is little different due to a name change in the code, try this instead:

-`adb shell settings put secure screensaver_components com.amazon.ftv.screensaver/.app.services.ScreensaverService:com.codingbuffalo.aerialdream/.ui.screensaver.DreamActivity settings put secure screensaver_default_component com.codingbuffalo.aerialdream/.ui.screensaver.DreamActivity`
+`adb shell settings put secure screensaver_components com.amazon.ftv.screensaver/.app.services.ScreensaverService:com.neilturner.aerialviews/.ui.screensaver.DreamActivity settings put secure screensaver_default_component com.neilturner.aerialviews/.ui.screensaver.DreamActivity`

 <br/>